 We have a patch of wild nettles in our garden that we keep for the ladybirds – they’re one of the many beneficial weeds that are great to grow in the garden.
 However this year I’ve decided to share the patch with the ladybirds by making wild nettle pesto.
 It’s ok to share at this time of year – ladybirds tend to lay their eggs from June to July.
 And you really don’t want to be picking nettles after the end of May for health reasons anyway (more on that later).

 Wild nettle pesto is really delicious stirred into pasta, drizzled on omelettes, spread on sandwiches or pizzas, or incorporated into other recipes.
 It’s also super quick and easy to make – it takes less than 15 minutes to whip up.
-It tastes not too dissimilar to spinach pesto, and don’t worry, nettles lose their sting after being cooked, so there’s no chance of being stung!
-I loosely adapted this recipe and added chilli for an extra tasty kick.
+It tastes not too dissimilar to spinach pesto.
+And don’t worry, nettles lose their sting after being cooked, so there’s no chance of being stung!

 There are a couple of plants that look like nettles, such as the False Nettle and Horse Balm.
 Therefore do make sure you’re not in any doubt about what you’re picking.
 I found a handy guide to identifying nettles that you might find useful if you’re not 100% sure, otherwise consult a book on foraging.
 I felt quite confident as we’ve had our patch of nettles for over four years now, and I’ve been stung a few times on them whilst gardening!

 To pick the nettles, arm yourself with a pair of scissors and a container.
 Then cut the young leaves at the top of the stem off.
 You don’t want the bitter-tasting big old leaves and thick stems.
 Give the leaves a shake before you put them in your container to remove any insects that might be on the leaves.
 And lastly, try not to pick beside paths where dogs might have widdled on them!